junxit/us-congress-bills-113/bill.md

   >       - **(i)** shall be exempt from disclosure under section 552 of title 5, United States Code (commonly known as the “Freedom of Information Act”);
   >       - **(ii)** shall be considered proprietary information and shall not be disclosed to an entity outside of the Federal Government except as authorized by the entity sharing such information;
   >       - **(iii)** shall not be used by the Federal Government for regulatory purposes;
-  >       - **(iv)** shall not be provided by the department or agency of the Federal Government receiving such cyber threat information to another department or agency of the Federal Government under paragraph (2)(A) if—
+  >       - **(iv)** shall not be provided to another department or agency of the Federal Government under paragraph (2)(A) if—
   >         - **(I)** the entity providing such information determines that the provision of such information will undermine the purpose for which such information is shared; or
   >         - **(II)** unless otherwise directed by the President, the head of the department or agency of the Federal Government receiving such cyber threat information determines that the provision of such information will undermine the purpose for which such information is shared; and
   >       - **(v)** shall be handled by the Federal Government consistent with the need to protect sources and methods and the national security of the United States; and
-  >     - **(E)** shall be exempt from disclosure under a State, local, or tribal law or regulation that requires public disclosure of information by a public or quasi-public entity.
+  >     - **(E)** shall be exempt from disclosure under a law or regulation of a State, political subdivision of a State, or a tribe that requires public disclosure of information by a public or quasi-public entity.
-  >   - **(4)** *Exemption from liability*
+  >   - **(3)** *Exemption from liability*
   >     - **(A)** *Exemption* No civil or criminal cause of action shall lie or be maintained in Federal or State court against a protected entity, self-protected entity, cybersecurity provider, or an officer, employee, or agent of a protected entity, self-protected entity, or cybersecurity provider, acting in good faith—
   >       - **(i)** for using cybersecurity systems to identify or obtain cyber threat information or for sharing such information in accordance with this section; or
   >       - **(ii)** for decisions made for cybersecurity purposes and based on cyber threat information identified, obtained, or shared under this section.
-  >     - **(B)** *Lack of good faith* For purposes of the exemption from liability under subparagraph (A), a lack of good faith includes, but is not limited to, any act or omission taken with intent to injure, defraud, or otherwise endanger any individual, government entity, private entity, or utility.
+  >     - **(B)** *Lack of good faith* For purposes of the exemption from liability under subparagraph (A), a lack of good faith includes any act or omission taken with intent to injure, defraud, or otherwise endanger any individual, government entity, private entity, or utility.
-  >   - **(5)** *Relationship to other laws requiring the disclosure of information* The submission of information under this subsection to the Federal Government shall not satisfy or affect—
+  >   - **(4)** *Relationship to other laws requiring the disclosure of information* The submission of information under this subsection to the Federal Government shall not satisfy or affect—
   >     - **(A)** any requirement under any other provision of law for a person or entity to provide information to the Federal Government; or
   >     - **(B)** the applicability of other provisions of law, including section 552 of title 5, United States Code (commonly known as the “Freedom of Information Act”), with respect to information required to be provided to the Federal Government under such other provision of law.
-  >   - **(6)** *Rule of construction* Nothing in this subsection shall be construed to provide new authority to—
+  >   - **(5)** *Rule of construction* Nothing in this subsection shall be construed to provide new authority to—
   >     - **(A)** a cybersecurity provider to use a cybersecurity system to identify or obtain cyber threat information from a system or network other than a system or network owned or operated by a protected entity for which such cybersecurity provider is providing goods or services for cybersecurity purposes; or
   >     - **(B)** a self-protected entity to use a cybersecurity system to identify or obtain cyber threat information from a system or network other than a system or network owned or operated by such self-protected entity.
   > - **(c)** *Federal Government use of information*